Beta travel planning tool

 - Fuel, water and budget reserves are simple planning percentages.

-- Daily energy use is either a simple entered Wh/day value or a small editable load list.
+- Daily energy use is either one entered daily value or a small editable load list.

-- Fuel price, food, camping and reserve costs are entered manually.
+- Fuel price, food, overnight stay and reserve costs are entered manually.
 No live market price feed is used.

 - Battery and solar outputs are planning context values, not electrical design approval.